getcarina/getcarina.com/_tutorials/2016-03-10-schedule-tasks-cron.md

 author: Keith Bartholomew <keith.bartholomew@rackspace.com>
 date: 2016-03-10
 permalink: docs/tutorials/schedule-tasks-cron/
-description: Create a small container
+description: Create a small container to run other containers or commands on a regular schedule
 docker-versions:
   - 1.10.1
 topics: